-=
+SWHF = service water heat recovery factor.
+DWHR = drain water heat recovery.

 Where no heating system exists or has been specified, the heating system shall be modeled as fossil fuel.
 The system characteristics shall be identical in both the standard reference design and proposed design.